OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ## Reference

-These are the values on the OutSystems App Shield configuration JSON.
+These are the values on the OutSystems AppShield configuration JSON.

 | Value                        | Type       | OS           | Description                                                            |
 | ---------------------------- | ---------- | ------------ | ---------------------------------------------------------------------- |